 One of the essential skills in learning about and doing psychology is finding relevant literature and summarizing this in an efficient way.
 In this lab, students will be practicing the smart use of most common literature databases to identify key papers on a specific topic.
 They will also learn about writing succint state of art summaries of a topic.
 After the lab, students are expected to write a 1000-word summary on a specific topic related to individual differences.

-The deadline for the draft of the summary is Monday 22nd October at noon.
-Students will then be provided feedback on the draft.
-The deadline for the final version of summaries is Thursday 22nd November at noon.
+The deadline for a draft of the summary is Thursday 24th October at noon.
+Students are provided feedback on the draft.
+The deadline for the final version of summaries is Thursday 21st November at noon.
 The final summary is assessed and the mark will contribute towards the final course mark (20%).

 Abnormal psychology: Neurocognitive disorders

-The Addenbrooke’s Cognitive Examination-III (ACE) is one of the most popular and commonly used cognitive tests used in dementia clinics and in the assessment of other neurological disorders.
-The practical will look at its development, reliability, and how it is used in routine practice.
-There will be opportunity to administer and score the ACE-III.
+The Addenbrooke’s Cognitive Examination-III (ACE) and the Montreal Cognitive Assessment (MoCA) are two of the most popular and commonly used cognitive tests used in dementia clinics and in the assessment of other neurological disorders.
+The practical will look at their reliability, and how they used in routine practice.
+There will be opportunity to administer and score these inventories, and analyse case studies to decide which tool would be better for the task.

 Developmental psychology: Autism Spectrum Disorders (ASD)